johntmunger/rag-mdn-ai-chatbot/README.md

 # MDN Developer Chat

 An AI-powered documentation assistant for web developers.
-Ask questions about JavaScript, CSS, HTML, and Web APIs and get instant answers backed by MDN documentation with source citations.
+Ask questions about JavaScript and get instant answers backed by MDN documentation with source citations.

 **Powered by:** Voyage AI embeddings + PostgreSQL pgvector + OpenAI GPT-3.5-turbo